The Smashing Pumpkins: Every Album Ranked From Worst To Best

 9. Monuments To An Elegy (2014)

 By the time of its release in December 2014, Smashing Pumpkins were in a tricky spot.
 For one, the initial disillusionment that had greeted their reunion had metastasised into something even worse: indifference.
 Moreover, their reunion’s ranks had diminished to just Billy Corgan and guitarist Jeff Schroeder.
 Monuments To An Elegy marked a concerted effort on Billy’s part to wake people up, which included roping in Mötley Crüe’s Tommy Lee on drums and making storming entries like One And All (what a tune!) and Tiberius (again, what a tune!).
 Sadly, it was received with yet more indifference.
-Its planned second installment never materialised and Billy opted next to make a solo album instead, saying he was done with the Pumpkins unless the original band got back together.
-While we can be grateful that, in doing so, today we now have three-quarters of the classic line-up back together, in other regards it’s a shame this album bypassed so many people.
+Its planned second instalment never materialised and Billy opted next to make a solo album instead, saying he was done with the Pumpkins unless the original band got back together.
+While we can be grateful that, in doing so, we now have three-quarters of the classic line-up back together, in other regards it’s a shame this album bypassed so many people.
 The Billy and Jeff-centric era of Pumpkins produced a host of brilliant songs.
 Maybe that will be recognised in the future.

 8. Machina/The Machines of God (2000)